Travel & conservation company, since 1991

 Friday, 18 March 2016

 Our trip to Ethiopia was very spur of the moment.
-Three days after deciding to go, we found ourselves trekking in the Simien Mountains in the north of the country, which is one of the most stunning places that I have ever hiked.
+Three days after deciding to go, we found ourselves trekking in the Simien Mountains in the north of the country, one of the most stunning places I have ever hiked.
 To many people, Ethiopia may be synonymous with civil war, coups, drought and famine, but Ethiopia is becoming a country to which more and more people are starting to venture.
-It is a beautiful, dynamic and fascinating place, and the people we met on our trip were some of the friendliest, most welcoming and professional that I have come across in all of my African travels.
+It is a beautiful, dynamic and fascinating place, and the people we met on our trip were some of the friendliest, most welcoming and professional I have come across in my African travels.

-Once we left the mountains, we then planned to head off to see some of the oldest and most incredible historical sites on the African continent.
+Once we left the mountains, we planned to head off to see some of the oldest and most incredible historical sites on the African continent.

 The spectacular Simien Mountains ©Limalimo Lodge